softcover/softcover_book/chapters/getting_started.md

 \end{aside}

-Softcover is dedicated by the philosophy of *full author ownership*:
+Softcover is inspired by the philosophy of *full author ownership*:

 * **Own your content**: Authors retain copyright on all materials.
 * **Own your production toolchain**: The Softcover typesetting system is open-source, so you aren't locked into a proprietary toolchain.